 In 2021-2022 we surveyed tribal members to see their readiness for a language program.
 The one year grant included documenting our local language resources.
-We cataloged local and regional resources, are now completing a strategic plan for local language revitalization.
+We cataloged local and regional resources.
+We are completing a strategic plan for local language revitalization.

-In 2022-2025 we will be implementing our first steps towards language revitalization with the launching of the Tricky Raven Language Program, where families will be invited to participate in an intensive immersion class three times each week for a total of 5 hours per week.
+In 2022-2025 we will be implementing our first steps towards language revitalization with the launching of the Tricky Raven Language Program, where families will be invited to participate in an intensive immersion class two days each week and an online lab for at least 5 hours per week.
 The classes will be taught by fluent speaker Marsha Hotch and one or two language apprentices who have completed intermediate or advanced Tlingit language classes or the equivalent.
 We are currently advertising for the language apprentices.
 Applications are due August 26th, 2022.

 Because it is essential we build our base of Lingít language speakers within Haines, so that we can hire more local language teachers and eventually provide immersion school opportunities, we are starting by teaching a multi-generation group.
 Families will become language ambassadors within our community, helping to spread language through signage and social gatherings.